 Arthroscopy receives its name from the arthroscope — the main instrument in the procedure.
 An arthroscope is about the size of a pencil and has a camera and light.
 Instead of making a large cut to see and repair a hip problem, an arthroscope lets a doctor make a much smaller cut.
 The arthroscope goes through this hole and projects its camera's image onto a computer screen.
 Once the doctor sees the issue, they make additional incisions for small instruments that treat the area.

-When you receive a hip arthroscopy from Dr. Gombera, he uses an arthroscope to view and address your hip issue.
-A hip arthroscopy has the following advantages over traditional open hip surgery:
+When you receive hip arthroscopy revision surgery from Dr. Gombera, he uses an arthroscope to view and address your hip issue.
+A revision hip arthroscopy has the following advantages over traditional open hip surgery:

 - Shorter hospital stay (if any)